Keyboard shortcuts

 Skill Analysis

 Skrills analyzes skills for token usage, dependencies, and optimization opportunities.
-This helps you understand the context window impact of your skills and identify candidates for optimization.

 Token Analysis